Satoru-Shibata/Kaggle/README.md

 ### Remarks
 - Current Status: Retirement
-- Reason: To focus on my job as a Data Scientist at AVANT CORPORATION (JPX 3836)
+- Reason: To focus on my job